 “It was a little concerning because we wanted to get it perfect so we didn’t mess anything up,” Weigel said.
 The jump rope trick that was cut was one that Weigel performed with member Brendan Kim.

 They rehearsed another acro trick to put in the place of the previous one.

 “It was really scary because we weren’t getting the trick for some reason,” Weigel said.
 “But, when we did it for the performance it was perfect.
 That’s honestly all that matters.”

 Gamma Phi had 30 minutes to rehearse in front of Macy’s.
-However, it only took 10 as they were already ready to go.
+However, it only took them 10 as they were already ready to go.

-On Thanksgiving, performers had an early start when they had to meet in the lobby at 4:30 a.m. with makeup on.
+On Thanksgiving, performers had an early start as they had to meet in the lobby at 4:30 a.m. with makeup on.
 They hopped on the subway to the New Yorker Hotel to get their costumes on before heading to the parade route.

 “[The night before] I was laying in bed and I didn’t know if I was going to be able to sleep,” Weigel said.

 “At one point I was just thinking about how I was going to be on TV and you only get once chance.
 I was laying in silence and I just screamed “Oh my God!” because it all hit me that this is happening.
 We would be doing a performance for live TV.”

 Before the parade started, performers were able to meet Billy Porter before walking next to Coach’s float.